Owlinken/2020-08-07-git-allenl/README.md

 - `git diff`: shows current state with last known state differences, prints summary of changes to screen output
 	- `git diff --oneline': oneline summary of diff
 	- `git diff --staged`: includes diffs from staging area

+## Remotes

+- `git remote add origin <URL>`: adds <URL> with the name origin
+- `git push origin master`: pushes the master branch to the origin remote
+- `git pull origin master': pulls the master branch from origin to local computer

+- You can make changes to differat parts of a file and it will be combined automatically